courtcraw/mesadu_wdbinaries/index.md

 In the following `MESA` lab exercises, you will see different text boxes and colours appearing at different times. <br>

 Text boxes with black background will provide either some terminal commands or terminal output from your `MESA` and `GYRE` runs.
+(Courtney note this DOES NOT WORK in our github pages theme!!)

 <div class="terminal-title"> Terminal commands or output </div>
 <div class="terminal"><p>